Pedestrian Accident Attorneys

 While pedestrian accidents are often the fault of a motorist, there are times when the pedestrian is either fully or partially at-fault.
 Alabama is one of only a handful of states that applies the “contributory negligence” doctrine in personal injury cases.
 This means that if an injured party is even 1% at-fault for an accident, they can be barred from recovering compensation.
 During this type of case, you can be sure that the insurance company will try to pin at least some of the blame on the injured party, so they can avoid paying out damages.

 Because of the high standard of proof, injury victims in Alabama must obtain as much evidence as possible to support their case.
 This may include multiple photos of the accident scene, a police report, and the contact information for anyone who may have witnessed what happened.
 In addition, it is absolutely essential to work with a seasoned personal injury lawyer who has in-depth experience successfully pursuing pedestrian accident cases.

 Contact an Experienced Alabama Personal Injury Lawyer

 If you or someone close to you was injured in a pedestrian accident due to the negligence or reckless actions of another party, you may be entitled to compensation.
 At Smith & McGhee, PC, we understand that injury victims endure major physical, emotional, and financial hardship, and our goal is to make the legal process smooth and seamless.
 We provide free consultations, and we can meet you at your home, hospital, or wherever is most convenient.
 We also take all personal injury cases on a contingency fee basis, so you only pay attorney fees if we win your case.

-To schedule your free consultation with one of our seasoned attorneys, contact us today at 334-708-3158.
+To schedule your initial consultation with one of our seasoned pedestrian accident attorneys, contact us today at 334-702-1744.
 You may also send a secure and confidential message through our online contact form.